 One of the known limitations of our past approach is the fact that host groups can only be defined during initial OneAgent installation on hosts.
 This is particularly cumbersome in cases where the growth of an environment requires that you configure host groups only following the deployment of several OneAgents.
 Therefore, we’ve removed the requirement that you must reinstall each OneAgent in order to configure host groups.

-Beginning with OneAgent version 1.161, we’re introducing an EAP (Early Access Program) for an improvement of this functionality.
-EAP participants can change host group assignments even following OneAgent deployment.
-The EAP solution is fully functional, however, in the coming weeks, until the solution is labeled GA (General Availability), we reserve the right to perform changes that may not be backward compatible.
+Beginning with OneAgent version 1.161, we’re introducing a Preview for an improvement of this functionality.
+Preview participants can change host group assignments even following OneAgent deployment.
+The Preview solution is fully functional, however, in the coming weeks, until the solution is labeled GA (General Availability), we reserve the right to perform changes that may not be backward compatible.
 Such changes may affect the naming and location of related binaries.

 Here’s how it works.
 You must invoke a command-line tool called